Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 # Description

 This script will change the Teams membership role based on the user license.
-After the script execution teacher license user will convert as Owner and student license users will converts as members, if users dont have Microsoft Teams license it will export the users list
+After the script execution teacher license user will convert as owner and student license users will convert as members, if users dont have MicrosoftTeams license it will export the users list

 # Prerequisites

 [Create new Azure App](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)

 [How to apply permissions](https://docs.microsoft.com/en-us/graph/notifications-integration-app-registration) to your newly created App

+Please collect client id, client secret from created Azure App and tenant id from Azure portal

 #### Requried Permissions